DannyDiz/volleyball-predictor/README.md

 ## Next Steps

 Currently, the functionality of this project is for retrospective match prediction.
-A predictive match model would be next.
+Stay tuned for a predictive match model.